angusshire/greenhat/README.md

 	python greenhat.py <n>

 It might take a while to generate all the commits.
-If greenhat stopped before it finished, you can resume where you last left off by specifying a date before today where you want it to resume, like
+If greenhat stops before it finishes, you can resume where you last left off by specifying a date before today when you want it to resume, like

 	python greenhat.py <n> <date>